lllmavlll/royalEnfield_project/README.md

 # royalEnfield_project
-Tried creating The Royal Enfield website clone using my HTMl, CSS knowledge/Skills.
+I have created The Royal Enfield website clone using my HTMl, CSS knowledge/Skills.
+It's not exactly same as the official Royal Enfield website.
+A simple blog kind off website about the Royal Enfield bikes.
+Because i like Royal Enfield bikes.

 I Didn't use any javascript to this work as of now.
 I may add few features in the future, but not sure about it for now